speedyseal/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. Select parts of image corresponding to white and yellow lane lines.
+I used RGB ranges [150, 150, 150] to [255, 255, 255] for white and [150, 150, 0] to [255, 255, 150] for yellow.
+2. Convert to grayscale
+3. Canny edge detection with a Gaussian blur prefilter of size 5.
+4. Mask out the trapezoidal ROI
+5. Hough transform to detect lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by Selecting lines by slope.
+Lines with a slope > 0.5 and < 1.0 are right lane markers.
+Lines with slope < -0.5 and > -1.0 are left lane markers
+Then I do a weighted average of the left slopes and x-intercepts and right slope and x-intercepts, weighting by the length of each segment.
+The idea is that due to parallax, the closer lines will have greater length and provide more accurate slope/intercept measurements.

 If you'd like to include images to show how the pipeline works, here is how to include an image: